 Deputy Director, Inclusive Action for the City

 Inclusive Action for the City is a community development organization whose mission is to bring people together to build strong, local economies that uplift low-income urban communities through advocacy and transformative economic development initiatives.
 Nicole oversees programs and operations to expand and deepen overall organizational impact.
 Nicole is also the founder of Collectivist, an independent consultancy providing knowledge and support services to public and social sector organizations, networks, teams, and individuals.
 Nicole has a strong background in teaching design-led Research that emphasizes participatory, systems, power/equity, complexity, strategy, and synthesis methods.
-If appointed, Nicole Anand would represent community development organizations.
+Nicole Anand represents community development organizations.

 President and CEO, LiftFund, Inc

 Janie founded the non-profit organization in 1994.
 LiftFund provides small business loans and management training to micro and small businesses in 15 States along the South.
 Prior to leading LiftFund, Janie worked at the Headquarters US Air Force Morale, Welfare, Recreation and Services (MWRS), where she was responsible for the development and management of the US Air Force MWRS marketing department.
 Janie has a strong background in small loans, management training, marketing and fund raising.
-If appointed, Janie Barrera would represent community development financial institutions.
+Janie Barrera represents community development financial institutions.

 Executive Vice President & General Counsel, Alaska Federation of Natives.